citp/privacy-policy-historical/w/wo/wor/worldcasinodirectory.com.md

-> *The following text is extracted and transformed from the worldcasinodirectory.com privacy policy that was archived on 2006-06-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060616171614id_/http%3A//www.worldcasinodirectory.com/wcdprivpol.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the worldcasinodirectory.com privacy policy that was archived on 2006-11-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061111190306id_/http%3A//www.worldcasinodirectory.com/wcdprivpol.htm) for the most accurate reproduction.*

-# World Casino Directory - Privacy Policy
+# Privacy Policy : World Casino Directory

-|

-**THE PRIVACY OF WORLD CASINO DIRECTORY'S USERS, AND ALL USERS OF THE INTERNET, IS OF PARAMOUNT CONCERN TO WORLD CASINO DIRECTORY.**

-World Casino Directory is in the business of developing, designing and operating the most comprehensive and most up-to-date directory of casinos around the world.

-We are ** NOT** in the business of selling your personal information.
-The Gaming Industry, more than almost any other, rests on a foundation of trust and discretion.

-World Casino Directory protects the privacy of its visitors and does not divulge any confidential information to third parties, whatsoever, without the express, case-by-case consent of the party involved except in the few scenarios outlined below.

- ** **THIS PRIVACY POLICY DESCRIBES WORLD CASINO DIRECTORY'S USE OF, AND ATTITUDE TO, YOUR PERSONAL INFORMATION.****
+THIS PRIVACY POLICY DESCRIBES WORLD CASINO DIRECTORY'S USE OF, AND ATTITUDE TO, YOUR PERSONAL INFORMATION.